-NOTE: Unless otherwise specified, changes issued under this Change Letter will be effective for projects with a bid opening date on or after January 6, 2011.
-Retain items removed from the Materials Policy and Procedure Directives Manual under this change letter for use, as necessary, on projects with a bid opening date prior to January 6, 2011.
+NOTE: Unless otherwise specified, changes issued under this Change Letter will be effective for projects with a bid opening date on or after February 7, 2013.
+Retain items removed from the Materials Policy and Procedure Directives Manual under this change letter for use, as necessary, on projects with a bid opening date prior to February 7, 2013.

 - 1. TITLE PAGE The Title Page has been revised to show the latest Change Letter number and revision date. - 2.
 TABLE OF CONTENTS The Table of Contents has been revised to reflect the changes made in this Change Letter. - 3.
-The following Policy and Procedure Directive is revised by this Change Letter.

 P.P.D.
-No. 16b, "ADOT RADIATION SAFETY PROGRAM"
+No. 16c, "ADOT RADIATION SAFETY PROGRAM"